Irrational-Encoding-Wizardry/guide.encode.moe/src/encoding/masking-limiting-etc.md

 is that this way,
 small adjacent lines with gaps in them
-(i.e. areas of fine texture or details), such as the man’s eyes in this example, are covered up completely, preventing detail loss.
+(i.e. areas of fine texture or details), such as the man's eyes in this example, are covered up completely, preventing detail loss.